rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 ### 1.21.382 Title proper of a single-sheet manifestation

-<a name="1.21.382.1">1.21.382.1</a> If there is a word or phrase obviously intended as the [Title of the manifestation](/DCRMR/title/Title-of-manifestation/) that is not the first line of printing, transcribe it as the entire title proper, omitting information appearing before it on the page without the mark of omission.
+<a name="1.21.382.1">1.21.382.1</a> If there is a word or phrase obviously intended as the [Title of manifestation](/DCRMR/title/Title-of-manifestation/) that is not the first line of printing, transcribe it as the entire title proper, omitting information appearing before it on the page without the mark of omission.
 In general, apply this instruction only when such a title is not integrated grammatically with the rest of the text, is set off typographically, and has as its sole function the naming of the resource as a whole.
 When such a title is selected, also give in a [Note on title](/DCRMR/title/Note-on-title/) at least the first five words of the first line of printing as described above (see [1.29.35.2](/DCRMR/title/Note-on-title/#1.29.35.2)).
 In case of doubt as to the selection of the title proper, start the transcription with the first line as described above.

 <a name="1.21.382.2">1.21.382.2</a> If there is no word or phrase obviously intended as a title, transcribe the text as found through at least a relatively distinctive word or phrase.
 If the distinctive word or phrase is not near the beginning of the transcription, less important words or phrases preceding it may be omitted, using the mark of omission.
 Do not, however, abridge the transcription before the sixth word.
 If the text is very lengthy, end the transcription at the first grammatically acceptable place after a distinctive word or phrase; the omitted material may be summarized in a [Note on title](/DCRMR/title/Note-on-title/) if considered important (see [1.29.35.3](/DCRMR/title/Note-on-title/#1.29.35.3)).